 About the Community Solutions Program (CSP)

-The Community Solutions Program (CSP), sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) and implemented by IREX, provides community leaders from around the world with an intensive, professional development exchange program in the United States from August to December 2020.
+The Community Solutions Program (CSP), sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) and implemented by IREX, provides community leaders from around the world with an intensive professional development exchange program in the United States from August to December 2021.
 CSP fellows gain valuable experience in community work and strengthen their capacity for leadership and development in their home countries.

-- Applicants must have at least two years of experience working on community development, either as a full-time or part-time employee or volunteer
+- Have at least two (2) years of experience working on community development, either as a full-time or part-time employee or volunteer.

 Four-month U.S.-based fellowship: CSP fellows are matched with non-profit organizations, private entities, and government offices across the United States where they work with U.S. colleagues on initiatives related to issues they face in their own communities.
 Community Solutions leaders work in one of four technical areas: Environmental Issues, Tolerance and Conflict Resolution, Transparency and Accountability, and Women and Gender Issues.
 For example: A gender-rights activist from Vietnam focused on reducing human trafficking works with YWCA on human trafficking in Houston, Texas.

-For more information about the program and application details, visit this website: www.irex.org/csp
+For more information about the program and application details, visit: www.irex.org/csp